jindrichskupa/no-deploy-friday/README.md

 # no deploy friday

-Tools to avoid deploy on fridays.
+Tools to avoid deploy on Fridays.
 Don't drink and deploy on Friday.

 ## Gitlab